tc39/proposal-compartments/README.md

 // Compartments support ECMAScript modules and linkage to other kinds of modules,
 // notably allowing for JSON or WASM.
-// SyntheticModuleRecord is a *protocol* that compartments recognize if
+// VirtualStaticModuleRecord is a *protocol* that compartments recognize if
 // the `record` property of a ModuleDescriptor is neither a string nor
 // an object that passes a StaticModuleRecord brand check.
 // These amy provide an initializer function and may declare bindings for
 // imported or exported names.
 // The bindings correspond to the equivalent `import` and `export` declarations
 // of an ECMAScript module.
-type SyntheticStaticModuleRecord = {
+type VirtualStaticModuleRecord = {
   // Indicates the import and export bindings the module has
   // between its module environment record, module exports namespace,
   // and its dependencies.